-The KYCOM P&M Committee reviews student course grades, records, and reports (including attendance reports) to determine if the student has fulfilled all academic requirements, has maintained the standards of ethical, moral, personal, and professional conduct required for the continued study of osteopathic medicine, and is considered mentally and emotionally fit to become a physician.
-Student academic performance is reviewed upon completion of each semester for years one and two and at the end of each academic year.
+The APC reviews student course grades, records, and reports (including attendance reports) to determine if the student has fulfilled all academic requirements, has maintained the standards of ethical, moral, personal, and professional conduct required for the continued study of osteopathic medicine, and is considered mentally and emotionally fit to become a physician.
+Student academic performance is reviewed upon completion of each semester, at the end of each academic year, and whenever determined by the Chair.